-After a sandbox instance is created for emergency disaster recovery, you can use Data Transmission Service (DTS) to migrate data from the sandbox instance to an ApsaraDB RDS for MySQL instance.
+After you create a sandbox instance, you can use Data Transmission Service (DTS) to migrate data from the sandbox instance to an ApsaraDB RDS for MySQL instance.

 Background information

-Database Backup (DBS) provides a sandbox solution based on copy data management (CDM).
-You can create independent DBS sandbox instances with ease.
-This way, it takes less time to make your backup data available.
+Database Backup (DBS) provides the sandbox feature based on copy data management (CDM).
+You can use this feature to quickly create independent sandbox instances with ease.
+This way, your backup data is quickly available.
 For more information, see Overview.

-After a sandbox instance is created for emergency disaster recovery, you can use DTS to migrate data from the sandbox instance to an ApsaraDB RDS for MySQL instance.
+After you create a sandbox instance, you can use DTS to migrate data from the sandbox instance to an ApsaraDB RDS for MySQL instance.
 This operation applies to the following scenarios:

 Prerequisites